mdn/content/files/en-us/web/api/web_animations_api/tips/index.md

 {{CSSRef}}

 CSS animations make it possible to do incredible things with the elements that make up your documents and apps.
-However, there are things you might want to do that aren't obvious, or clever ways to do things that you might not come up with right away.
-This article is a collection of tips and tricks we've found that may make your work easier, including how to run a stopped animation again.
+There are things you might want to do that aren't obvious and many clever ways to do things that may not be immediately apparent.
+This article is a collection of tips and tricks we've found that will hopefully make your work easier, including how to re-run a completed animation.

 ## Run an animation again

 The [CSS Animations](/en-US/docs/Web/CSS/CSS_animations) specification doesn't offer a way to run an animation again.
-You can't just set the element's {{cssxref("animation-play-state")}} to `"running"` again.
+You can't just set the element's {{cssxref("animation-play-state")}} to `"running"` again once the animation ends.
 Instead, you have to use JavaScript to get a completed animation to replay.

-Here's one way to do it that we feel is stable and reliable enough to suggest to you.
+This is one way to do it that is a stable and reliable method.

 ### HTML